jachiang/LibbitcoinDocumentation/05_P2PKH_tx.md

 std::cout << encode_base16(to_chunk(serialised_version));
 ```
 ### Transaction Input(s)
 The inputs represent the unspent uxto's which are to be spent by the transaction.
-The libbitcoin class `chain::inputs` is a type alias of `std::vector<inputs>`, in which we can push single input uxto's which are intended to be spent.
+The libbitcoin class `chain::inputs` is a type alias of `std::vector<inputs>`, to which we can push single input uxto's which are to be added to the transaction.

 Each input object requires the previous `transaction hash`, `uxto index`, `input sequence` and unlocking script or `sigScript`.
-We can add multiple inputs by constructing them individually and then pushing them into the `inputs` vector as demonstrated in the example below.
+We can add multiple inputs by constructing them individually and then pushing them into the `inputs` vector.

-*Note that we initially omit `sigScripts` in the following example, as the actual transaction (w/o `sigScripts`) is required to produce a sighash that will be signed.
-This will be detailed in the sighash section below*
+*Note: We initially omit `sigScripts` in the following example, as the actual transaction (w/o `sigScripts`) is required to produce a sighash that will be signed.
+This will be detailed in the sighash section later in this chapter*

 <!-- Example 1 (Part 3) -->
 ```c++